FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 $ npm install express cors morgan nodemon dotenv axios express-session query-string
 ```

-We installed a lot of packages, so let’s examine them:
+We installed a lot of packages, so let's look at them:

-- [cors](https://www.npmjs.com/package/cors) - middleware that helps us to make cross-origin requests.
+- [cors](https://www.npmjs.com/package/cors) - This is a middleware that helps us to make cross-origin requests.
-- [morgan](https://www.npmjs.com/package/morgan) - HTTP request logger middleware for node.js, you can use this for production.
+- [morgan](https://www.npmjs.com/package/morgan) - This is an HTTP request logger middleware for node.js, you can use this for production.
-- [nodemon](https://www.npmjs.com/package/nodemon) - restarting server every time we make a change is a hassle, nodemon automatically restarts the node application when file changes are detected.
+- [nodemon](https://www.npmjs.com/package/nodemon) - Restarting server every time we make a change is a hassle.
+Nodemon automatically restarts the node application when file changes are detected.
-- [dotenv](https://www.npmjs.com/package/dotenv) - loads environment variables from an `.env` file.
-We will use this to secure our API key, Client Secret, Client Id, etc.
+- [dotenv](https://www.npmjs.com/package/dotenv) - This loads environment variables from an `.env` file.
+We will use this to secure our API key and client configuration.
-- [axios](https://www.npmjs.com/package/axios) - to make HTTP requests.
+- [axios](https://www.npmjs.com/package/axios) - This allows us to make HTTP requests.
-- [express-session](https://www.npmjs.com/package/express-session) - to store our access token securely.
+- [express-session](https://www.npmjs.com/package/express-session) - This stores our access token securely.
-- [query-string](https://www.npmjs.com/package/query-string) -  to stringify form data that we send using `axios`.
+- [query-string](https://www.npmjs.com/package/query-string) - This is used to stringify form data that we send using `axios`.

-As we have installed `nodemon`, to use it inside `package.json` add the following scripts:
+Since we have installed `nodemon`, to use it inside `package.json` simply add the following scripts:

 ```javascript
 //...